MarcusAndreasSvensson/Eurocode-SS-EN-1995/README.md

 Programming is not my main occupation as is probably evident for the more experienced people viewing this repo.
 I invite every opinion as to how this can be structured in a better way.

-I think almost every comment and function name is written i Swedish and I am sorry to have done this.
+I think almost every comment and function name is written i Swedish and I regret doing this.
 From the beginning I didn't plan on making this open-source, but realised the project have far worse chances of ever being complete if I don't ask for help.
 The swedish notation is of course to the swapped for english counterparts to increase the availability for everyone who wants to participate.